brillout/goldpage/plugins/react-native-web/readme.template.md

 ~~~

 The plugin is automatically loaded and
-the `view` property of your page configs will now be rendered with React Native Web.
+the `view` property of your page configs is now rendered with React Native Web.

 ### Example